 During 2020, we experienced significantly reduced commercial activity in numerous aspects of our business as a result of the preventative and protective actions taken by federal, state and local governments to combat Covid-19, including the implementation of stay-at-home orders, social distancing policies and certain temporary government-imposed moratoria on collection customers' activities.
-During 2021 and the first quarter of 2022, we saw ongoing improvement in our results of operations, with the exception of our idiVERIFIED service, which is an ancillary collections market offering that is purely transactional and of a lower margin profile.
+During 2021 and the nine months ended September 30, 2022, we saw ongoing improvement in our results of operations, with the exception of our idiVERIFIED service, which is an ancillary collections market offering that is purely transactional and of a lower margin profile.
 We expect our idiVERIFIED service volume to return to pre-Covid levels in the first half of 2023.
-Given the ongoing uncertainty and the unpredictable nature of the pandemic, including the emergence of new variants and the development, availability, distribution and effectiveness of vaccines, the full impact of the Covid-19 pandemic on our ongoing business, results of operations and overall financial performance cannot be reasonably estimated at this time.

 To further support our liquidity, beginning April 1, 2020, we elected, under Section 2302 of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), to defer payment of the employer portion of Social Security payroll tax.
 Under the CARES Act, employers could forgo timely payment of the employer portion of Social Security taxes that would otherwise be due from March 27, 2020 through December 31, 2020, without penalty or interest charges.
 Employers must pay 50% of the deferred amount by December 31, 2021, and the remainder by December 31, 2022.
 We paid 50% of the deferred amount in December 2021.
-On May 5, 2020, we received funding under a promissory note dated May 5, 2020 evidencing an unsecured non-recourse loan in the principal amount of \$2.2 million under the CARES Act, which was fully forgiven by Legacy Bank of Florida and the U.S. Small Business Administration in June 2021, resulting in a gain on extinguishment of debt of \$2.2 million during the year ended December 31, 2021.
-We will continue to assess the CARES Act and other applicable government legislation aimed at assisting businesses during the Covid-19 pandemic
+On May 5, 2020, we received funding under a promissory note dated May 5, 2020 evidencing an unsecured non-recourse loan in the principal amount of \$2.2 million under the CARES Act ("CARES Act Loan"), which was fully forgiven by Legacy Bank of Florida (the "Lender") and the U.S. Small Business Administration in June 2021, resulting in a gain on extinguishment of debt of \$2.2 million during the nine months ended September 30, 2021.